llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 *   We’ve integrated the MDL methodology into LLVM’s build flow, so that you can select whether or not to include it at build time.
 *   The MDL database is (optionally, under command line control) used to properly calculate instruction latencies for all architectures.
 Caveat: we don’t yet fully convert Itinerary and Schedule forwarding information, since the LLVM model for forwarding is fundamentally different from the MDL model, and the provided information is typically incomplete.
 *   We’ve integrated the MDL-based bundle-packing and hazard management into all the LLVM schedulers, with the exception of the Swing scheduler, which is still in progress.
-*   We’ve run all the standard tests, passing all but 190 (out of 93007 tests), with any performance deltas in the noise.
+*   We’ve run all the standard tests, passing all but 190 (out of 93007 tests), with essentially no performance deltas.

 ## **Appendix A: Full Language Grammar**